American Platinum Eagle Coins

-American Platinum Eagle Coins For SaleGold and silver aren't your only precious metal options if you're looking to collect or invest into American coins.
-You can also buy platinum.
-The American Platinum Eagle is the only investment quality platinum coin that is issued by the US Mint.
-It's weight and purity are guaranteed, making it suitable for collectors of all types.
-If you're thinking about diversifying your portfolio with additional precious metals and you love the convenience of coins, then these platinum coins are a very attractive option.
+American Platinum Eagle Coins for SaleGold and silver aren't your only precious metal options if you're looking to collect or invest into official American bullion coins.
+You can also buy platinum bullion products.
+The American Platinum Eagle Coin is the only investment quality platinum bullion coin that is issued by the US Mint.
+It's 1 oz platinum weight and .9995 platinum bullion purity are guaranteed, making it suitable for collectors of all types.
+If you're thinking about diversifying your portfolio with additional physical precious metals and you love the convenience of bullion coins, then these platinum coins are a very attractive option.

 What Is the History of the American Platinum Eagle?The first American Platinum Eagles were minted in 1997.
 Each coin offers a .9995 purity and it is considered to be the official platinum bullion coin of the United States.
 The obverse of the coin, which was designed by John Mercanti, is “Liberty looking into the future.”
 It is an image of the Statue of Liberty, struck in a sharp contrast, to make it seem as if the coin is actually staring at you.
 Compared to the standard profile images of most coins, this platinum coin is visually striking.